rossillingworth/tesb-rt-se/examples/tesb/rent-a-car/README.txt

     - CRM Service which implements the getCRMInformation() and getCRMStatus() operations.

 reservationservice/
-    - Reservation Service which implemants getAvailableCars(), submitCarReservation() and getConfirmationOfReservation() operations.
+    - Reservation Service which implements getAvailableCars(), submitCarReservation() and getConfirmationOfReservation() operations.

 app-reservation/